smccarthy/crows-nest/README.md

 ### Randomness

-To avoid network blast (in case all tunnels are scheduled at the same time), some randomness are introduced
+To avoid network blast (in case all tunnels are scheduled at the same time), some randomness is introduced

 1. Each tunnel takes random delay [0, 5000] ms to start
 2. Each tunnel takes random delay [0, 5000] ms to stop